Skip to main content

 Kind

-Each object in Control Plane Platform belongs to a kind.
-These are the fundamental pieces you will create, manage and design the relationship between, such as Workload, VolumeSet, Agent, Service Account and more.
-Each instance of a kind is referred to as item in the platform.
-Our API drives all of the other clients (Terraform Provider, UI Console, CPLN CLI) and when a request is made to our API, it will usually act on a single item or multiple items (instances of a kind).
+Each object in Control Plane belongs to a kind.
+Kinds are the fundamental resources you create, manage, and connect, such as Workload, VolumeSet, Agent, and Service Account.
+Each instance of a kind is referred to as an item in the platform.
+The Control Plane API powers all clients, including the Terraform provider, Pulumi provider, Console UI, and cpln CLI.
+API requests usually act on one item or multiple items.

 Context

-All of the clients work better within a context, which is a pair of an org item, and a gvc item.
-This makes it easier for the clients to refer to items within an org/gvc.
-Some kinds are scoped to a gvc, while others are scoped to an org.
-Workload, Identity, and VolumeSet kinds are scoped under gvc, while all other kinds are scoped under org.
+All clients work better within a context, which is a pair of an org item and a gvc item.
+Context makes it easier for clients to refer to items within an org or GVC.
+Some kinds are scoped to a GVC, while others are scoped to an org.
+Workload, Identity, and VolumeSet kinds are scoped under a GVC.
+All other kinds are scoped under an org.
 Each item is accessible by its link.
-This is a url/address for the item and is an essential part of the platform.
-There are two ways to structure the link of an item, which is called a selfLink.
-These types are fullLink and relativeLink.
-When a kind is scoped to a gvc, its relative link must include gvc name.
+This URL-like address is an essential part of the platform.
+There are two ways to structure an item link, which is called a selfLink: fullLink and relativeLink.
+When a kind is scoped to a GVC, its relative link must include the GVC name.

-Relative link relies on the context set in the client that is being used.
+A relative link relies on the context set in the client being used.

 KindItem NameFull LinkRelative Link